Appdynamics/muleesb-monitoring-extension/README.md

 ### Metrics.xml
 You can add/remove metrics of your choice by modifying the provided metrics.xml file.
 This file consists of all the metrics that will be monitored and sent to the controller.
 Please look how the metrics have been defined and follow the same convention, when adding new metrics.
-You do have the ability to chosoe your Rollup types as well as set an alias that you would like to be displayed on the metric browser.
+You do have the ability to choose your Rollup types as well as set an alias that you would like to be displayed on the metric browser.

  #### Metric Configuration
     Add the `metric` to be monitored with the metric tag as shown below.
 Also please note that the `metrics` are grouped under appropriate stats in the metrics.xml.